-Before starting the configuration, create an #app-errors channel to receive the error messages in Slack.
+Before starting the configuration, create an #app-errors channel in Slack to receive the error messages.

 To post messages from apps into Slack, a Slack App must be created with an Incoming Webhook.

-- Go to https://api.slack.com/messaging/webhooks#getting_started and click on Create your Slack app and then choose to create it from scratch.
+- Go to https://api.slack.com/messaging/webhooks#getting_started, click on Create your Slack app, and then choose to create it from scratch.
 A modal will show up prompting you to name your app and then pick the workspace you’ll be using.
-Then click on Create App.
+Once you have done so, click on Create App:

 - Turn Incoming Webhooks on.

 - Enter the Slack channel where notifications will be posted to.

 - Copy the Slack app URL.